Wheatland Farm: a Wildlife Haven with Four Eco Lodges and a Cottage

 Our small Devon Farm has wonderful places to stay.
-Our Otter Cottage and the smaller eco lodges (Honeysuckle and Nuthatch Lodges) are comfortable for a couple and cosy for up to four.
-Larger Beech Lodge sleeps six, while fabulous Balebarn Lodge sleeps 8, with an amazing view over the wildlife pond.
+Our Otter Cottage and the smaller eco lodges (Honeysuckle and Nuthatch Lodges) are spacious for a couple and comfortable for up to four.
+Larger Beech Lodge sleeps six, and fabulous Balebarn Lodge sleeps 8, with an amazing view over the wildlife pond.
 Beech and Balebarn Lodges have optional Hot Tubs while Honeysuckle has a bookable outside bath.
 And of course everyone gets bikes, boats, BBQs, birdsong etc thrown in!
 Wheatland Farm was awarded Silver and Commended in the 2019 Devon Tourism Awards in the sustainable tourism and self catering categories.